ajm13c/TabSaver/README.md

 <sub>*Work in progress*</sub>

-Saves and loads the URLs of all chrome tabs in current window
+Minimal Google Chrome web extension that saves and loads the URLs of all chrome tabs in current window.